Variations of baseball: Stickball

 In stickball, the bat is a broom handle, and the ball is generally a rubber ball or tennis ball.
 It is generally played as a street game.

 Vitilla

 Vitilla is a variation of stickball played mostly in the Dominican Republic.
 Instead of a ball, a large plastic water bottle cap is thrown towards the batter, and there are only two bases to advance around before going to home plate.
 In addition, the strike zone is represented by a physical object behind the batter.

 Little League Baseball

 Little League Baseball modifies some of the rules of baseball and softball to be more appropriate for children.
 It is played at an official level.

+Blitzball

+Blitzball is played with a ball similar to a wiffle ball, which curves more when pitched and travels further when hit than a regular baseball.
+There are only 2 to 3 players on each team, and games last 3 innings.
+It was started around 2010.

 Wiffle ball

 Wiffle ball is played with a plastic bat and ball.
 The ball is designed to have more movement in the air, so that pitchers can more easily trick batters with different types of pitches.

 Corkball

 Corkball does not feature baserunning: the value of a hit is measured by the distance traveled by the batted ball.
-The advancement of ghost runners placed on base is how runs are scored.
+The advancement of "invisible runners" placed on base is how runs are scored.